Understanding the Distinction: Modem vs Router

 To administer and control network settings, routers offer a web-based interface or mobile apps that allow you to access and configure various aspects of your network.
 This includes managing IP addresses, setting up port forwarding for specific applications or services, creating guest networks for visitors, and implementing parental controls to limit access for certain devices or users.
 Network settings can be adjusted according to your requirements, ensuring optimal network performance, security, and user experience.

-See also The Ultimate Guide to Parental Control Features in a Family Router
+See also A Simple Guide to Setting Up a Dual-Band Router

 Usage Scenarios